3D Compositional Zero-shot Learning with DeCompositional Consensus: Experiments

 We compare our method with baselines on compositional zero-shot segmentation in Table \ref{tab:basenumberseg} and generalized zero-shot classification in Table \ref{tab:basenumbercls}.
 Our method outperforms all baselines on almost all metrics and establishes state of the art on both tasks.

 \myparagraph{Compositional zero-shot segmentation performance.} Our method demonstrates remarkable performance gains on all unseen classes and achieves the best harmonic mean on compositional zero-shot segmentation in Table \ref{tab:basenumberseg}.
-We achieve a 50\% improvement over the direct segmentation demonstrating that the introduction of object part prior during inference can improve compositional zero-shot segmentation in point cloud models.
-This improvement is observed most in unseen classes that have large variations in parts from the seen classes like Dishwasher (7.5$\times$), Laptop (2.5$\times$) and Refrigerator (28$\times$) as shown in Fig. \ref{fig:qual}.
-Unseen classes that share large geometric and semantic similarities with respect to parts in seen classes also have significant improvements.
-This includes improvements in Bowl (4\%), Mug (14\%), and TrashCan (1.4\%) that have very similar parts with seen classes Bottle and Vase.
+We achieve a 50\% improvement over the direct segmentation demonstrating that the introduction of object class conditioned inference with DCC can improve compositional zero-shot segmentation in point cloud models.
+This improvement is observed most in unseen object classes that have large variations in parts from the seen object classes like Dishwasher (7.5$\times$), Laptop (2.5$\times$) and Refrigerator (28$\times$) as shown in Fig. \ref{fig:qual}.
+Unseen object classes that share large geometric and semantic similarities with respect to parts to seen object classes also have significant improvements.
+This includes improvements in Bowl (4\%), Mug (14\%), and TrashCan (1.4\%) that have very similar parts with seen Bottle and Vase.